July 17, 2018

-We’ve talked plenty about the need for getting your full eight hours’ of sleep per night, but what we haven’t done enough of is pointing out all the benefits of doing so.
+We’ve talked plenty about the need for getting plenty of good quality sleep per night, but what we haven’t done enough of is pointing out all the benefits of doing so.
 It’s not just about avoiding that horrible feeling of drowsiness; there are plenty of amazing reasons to get your recommended amount.

 Have a read of this list, then you’ll be ready to turn off the lights, get into bed and make sure you get the full benefits of a good night’s sleep.

 It’s not entirely clear why we sleep – or why we often dream while doing so – but one theory is that it’s to do with organising our memories of the day before.
 This is backed up by the fact that people perform better at learning new tasks after a full night of sleep.

 In fact, it’s thought that while you’re asleep, your brain practices the things you learned while awake in a process called “consolidation”.
 The longer you sleep, the more effective this will be, making getting your quality sleep time more important while you’re trying to develop new skills.

 You’ll lose weight

 A lot of people theorise that too much sleep will lead to them gaining weight; after all, it’s a lot of time spent lying down, burning few calories.
 However, the opposite is actually true.
 Going without sleep is what causes weight gain, while full nights of rest helps you shed excess pounds.

 Lack of sleep causes your body to release the hormone ghrelin – which increases your appetite – while decreasing production of leptin, another hormone that causes you to feel full.
 The result of this is that you will be much hungrier and prone to overeat if you haven’t had enough sleep.